 Finally, I'll press Enter (Win) / Return (Mac) on my keyboard to accept the crop, and here's where things go terribly wrong.
 Essentially, I've asked Photoshop to figure out how to draw more of the woman's dress, and that's simply too detailed and too specific for Content-Aware to handle.
 Rather than even trying to figure it out, Photoshop simply copied part of her existing dress, along with her hands and part of her arms, and pasted them into the new area.
 It also messed up the clouds, and really, the whole thing is a disaster.
 So, keep in mind that Content-Aware Crop works great with simple, random details, but the more specific you get, the less likely it is that you'll end up with the results you were hoping for:

 And there we have it!
 That's how to extend the boundaries of an image by adding matching content around the photo using Content-Aware Crop, a brand new feature in Photoshop CC 2015.5!
-Want to learn about more new features?
-Check out the power of Face-Aware Liquify in Photoshop!
+Check out our Photo Retouching section for more image editing tutorials!